ShivanandTardal/Stop-Watch/README.md

 # Stop-Watch
-Creating website by using standard HTML/CSS and JavaScript practices.
+Experienced in designing and implementing stopwatch functionality using JavaScript